Products | SPR Sensor chips | Data sheets

 Intended purpose

-• reversible capture of TST-modified ligands
+• reversible capture immobilization of TST-modified ligands

 • kinetics of medium and large analytes